Menu

 The right to life is another avenue to ensure the right to a healthy environment.
 The protection of the environment is linked to the right to life.
 It can incorporate other rights, such as the right to food and water.

-For example in the Indian Supreme Court case, the People’s Union for Civil Liberties v Union of India & Ors, it was held that the right to life under Article 21 of the Indian constitution includes the right to food.
-And in the case of Sawhoyama Indigineous Community v Paraguay, the Inter-American Court held the lack of access to safe drinking water and sanitation as a violation of the right to life.
+For example in the Indian Supreme Court case, the People’s Union for Civil Liberties v Union of India & Ors, it was held that the right to life under Article 21 of the Constitution of India includes the right to food.
+In the case of Sawhoyama Indigineous Community v Paraguay, the Inter-American Court held the lack of access to safe drinking water and sanitation was a violation of the right to life.

 The right to life is violated when people no longer have access to natural resources that ensure their survival.
 Most recently it has been recognized that the right to life can be infringed when the contamination of the environment results in the loss of life.